bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 __Value Status__: OPTIONAL

 The `Description` field in the data dictionary specifies a detailed textual definition, explanation or context, of the field being described.
-We strongly recommend that the `Description` field is filled out so that a third party that is trying to understand the meaning of a field in a data dictionary can do so in an unambiguous way.
+We strongly recommend that the `Description` field is filled (in addition to other fields) out so that a third party that is trying to understand the meaning of a field in a data dictionary can do so in an unambiguous way.

 ### Field: Section